Alexandrosmlt/Folckrace-Robot/README.md

 ## 1.1 Why i am building this project

 I am making this project to get real-life experience in developing complex systems and working with fast robotics controls.
-This project is a great challenge for me to help me improve my skills in putting together microcontrollers, motor drivers and sensors all to create a autonomous and competitive robot.
+This project is a great challenge to help me improve my skills in putting together microcontrollers, motor drivers and sensors all to create a autonomous and competitive robot.

 ## 2. Hardware and Design